nwg-piotr/nwg-shell/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/nwg-menu.svg)](https://repology.org/project/nwg-menu/versions)

-It's the MenuStart plugin to nwg-panel, written in Go.
+The MenuStart plugin to nwg-panel, written in Go.
 It displays the system menu with simplified [freedesktop main categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html).
 It also provides the search entry, to look for installed application on the basis of .desktop files, and for files in XDG user directories.

 You may pin-up applications above the categories list.
 In the bottom-right corner of the window you'll also see a set of buttons: lock screen, logout,